 Local Plan Latest News...

-March 2014: Local Plan Strategic Policies Proposed Submission Document Consultation: consultation on this Proposed Submission final version concluded on the 28th April 2014.
+March 2014: Local Plan Strategic Policies Proposed Submission Document Consultation: consultation on this Proposed Submission final version concluded on 28 April 2014.

 January 2014: Affordable Housing SPD: a consultation on the draft document has just closed.